gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

     Link
 </iframe>

-Okay, so that looks pretty fast and initially I thought it was _too_ fast, however upon closer inspection of Zelda:ALTTP, it turns out that Link does animate that quickly (he’s just not always walking or that small...).
-But this is still a good time to deal with a common issue: the _game_ renders at 60fps, but we don’t always want our animations to render that fast, too.
+Okay, so that looks pretty fast and initially I thought it was _too_ fast, however upon closer inspection of Zelda:LttP, it turns out that Link does animate that quickly (he’s just not always walking or that small&hellip;).
+But this is still a good time to deal with a common issue: framerate.
+The _game_ renders at 60fps, but we don’t always want our animations to render that fast, too.
 To alleviate this we have to build in a way to run sub-systems of the main game loop at their own framerate.
 While the game runs at 60fps, we may want an enemy to animate at, say, 15fps, while the loop continues at 60.
 There are a number of different ways to do this, but they’re mostly variations on a theme.

 It’s commonly called ‘Frame Rate Independence’.
 I don’t think there’s an acronym.
 For once.
 It’s one of the most important parts in our game as there are a great many game objects which will animate slower than the main loop.